- Best Practices for Recovery

 recognize some of the common symptoms of depression.
 Regardless of

 are present, it is important to get a medical evaluation by a physician

 because many medical illnesses can cause or contribute to these

-- Depressed mood most of the time or chronic
+- Depressed mood most of the time

 - Low energy, physical and mental tiredness or

 - Loss of interest and enjoyment of normally